Silicon-7/challenges/search_challenge.md

 ## Screen Shots

-Your terminal commands do not have to match these exactly, but here are some guidelines:
+Your terminal does not have to look like this, but here are some guidelines:

 ![investors](1.png)